 - Right-click on the scatter plot and select Add Data Labels.

 - Right-click on the data labels and go to Format Data Labels.
-Under Label Options, check the box for Value from Cells and select cell D5 to D11 for the data label range.
+Under Label Options, check the box for Value from Cells and select cells D5 to D11 for the data label range.

 - Uncheck other boxes for Label Options.
 Select Above for Label Positions.